MRP ₹36.5

 About Coscoril Oral Drop

 Take Coscoril Oral Drop as prescribed.
 Your doctor will recommend how often you take Coscoril Oral Drop based on your medical condition.
-Some people may experience nausea, taste change, numbness in mouth, tongue and throat.
+Some people may experience nausea, taste change, and numbness in the mouth, tongue and throat.
 Most of these side effects of Coscoril Oral Drop do not require medical attention and gradually resolve over time.
 However, if the side effects persist or worsen, please consult your doctor.

 Uses of Coscoril Oral Drop